 Geocaches are located throughout the Huron-Clinton Metroparks.
 If you wish to place a cache within a Metropark, see the rules, regulations, and site permit application.

-Discover 5 miles of self-guided trails past mature hardwood trees, an ancient sandbar, scenic overlooks and along the backwaters of the Huron River at Oakwoods Metropark.
+Discover 5 miles of self-guided trails past mature hardwood trees, an ancient sandbar, scenic overlooks, and along the backwaters of the Huron River at Oakwoods Metropark.
 View a variety of wildlife as you meander along 5 nature trails including a butterfly garden and scenic, 3-acre pond.
-A 700 foot, hard-surface trail is ideal for people with disabilities or those with baby strollers.
-A paved 3-mile hike/bike trail, with flat terrain, extends to a 15 mile paved, hike/bike trail at Lower Huron and Willow Metroparks for a 30 mile (roundtrip) excursion.
+A 700 foot, hard-surface trail is ideal for those with disabilities or baby strollers.

 Metal detecting is permitted in many, but not all, areas of the Metroparks.
 A permit is required (no cost) which can be picked up at the park office.
 Please check with individual parks to see where detecting is prohibited.